tedneward/Azgaarnoth/Classes/Wizard/Psionics.md

 While in thought form, you are a figure of luminous psychic energy, with your psionic focus hovering within.
 Your form can appear as anything you wish, but it is obviously magical, is the same size as you, and sheds dim light in a 5- foot-radius.
 Any other equipment you are wearing or carrying transforms with you and melds into your thought form.
 You also gain the following benefits:

 * **Psionic Spellcasting**.
 When you cast a spell while in thought form, you can cast the spell psionically.
-If you do so, the spell doesn’t require verbal, somatic, or material components that lack a gold cost.
+If you do so, the spell doesn't require verbal, somatic, or material components that lack a gold cost.
 * **Psychic Resilience**.
 You gain resistance to psychic damage and to bludgeoning, piercing, and slashing damage from nonmagical attacks.

 You can transform using this feature a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 ## Mental Discipline
 *10th-level Psionics feature*
-Starting at the 10th level, your mind’s power expands to greater heights.
+Starting at the 10th level, your mind's power expands to greater heights.
 When you gain this feature, choose one of the following spells: dominate person, scrying, or telekinesis.
 You can add the spell to your spellbook, and you can cast it without components.
 You can also cast the chosen spell once without expending a spell slot.
 After you do so, you regain the ability to cast the spell without a slot when you finish a long rest.

 ## Empowered Psionics
 *10th-level Psionics feature*
-When you deal psychic or force damage with a wizard spell, you can add your Intelligence modifier to the damage against one of the spell’s targets.
+When you deal psychic or force damage with a wizard spell, you can add your Intelligence modifier to the damage against one of the spell's targets.

 ## Thought Travel
 *14th-level Psionics feature*